pwolbrycht/algorithms/README.md

 # algorithms
-some basic algorithms written in c++
+basic algorithms written in c++ on university course